purseclab/lightblue/README.md

 The *scripts* folder contains all the scripts used in LightBlue and this documentation.

+The *firmware* folder contains all the dumped firmware used in LightBlue.

+The *firmware_analysis* folder contains the code for firmware analysis.

+## 1. Host Code Debloating

 We debloat the host Bluetooth stack based on LLVM framework, therefore, there are 3 general steps to debloat the host stack.

-## 1. Host Code Debloating

 1. Generate the host stack LLVM bitcode.